gavinmorris/ClueTangClan/README.md

 **3. Board Boundaries.**

 Using a multidimesional array, a player's moves over the board is tracked, if they try and move into a wall or out of the bounds of the board they will get an error message.
 No moves will be deducted for an invalid move.
+If you try to move onto a tile which is occupied by another player, you will also be greeted with an error message.

 **4. Player turns.**